ddev/ddev-qr/README.md

 - Scan with code with your phone to visit the site.

 Similarly, when using DDEV in Gitpod, DDEV defers to Gitpod's routing system that also generates random complex strings.
 Using `ddev qr` or `ddev qr https` inside a Gitpod environment will encode the Gitpod-routed DDEV URL instead.
-Eg. <https://tyler36-qrdemo-cksfu15uj8u4.ws-us131.gitpod.io/>
+Eg. <https://ddev-qrdemo-cksfu15uj8u4.ws-us131.gitpod.io/>

-## Components of the repository

-- `commands/host/qr`: A helper command to interact with the encoder.
-- `Dockerfile.qrencode`: Docker file that installs `qrencode` inside the web container.

 ## Contributing

 PR are welcome, especially if they contain working tests.

+## Credits

 **Contributed and maintained by [@tyler36](https://github.com/tyler36)**